vaa-rosmalen/cra-template-vaa/template/README.md

 (07-02-2020) There is an issue in editting the translations while the development server is running.
 See: [GitHub issue](https://github.com/gilbsgilbs/babel-plugin-i18next-extract/issues/78).
 Workarround: Stop development server, then make your changes to the tranlation files and finally start the development server.

+(01-12-2020) You might have to change "jsx": "react-jsx" to "jsx": "react" manually in tsconfig.json if you're having issues.

 ## Available Scripts

 In the project directory, you can run: